-They form during trends as continuation patterns.
-Symmetrical patterns can also be known as a coil.
-This patterns has at least 2 lower highs and higher lows.
-Watch our video above to learn more about symmetrical triangles on stock charts.You can find this pattern in any trend whether bullish or bearish.
+Also known as a coil this patterns has at least two lower highs and higher lows.
+May be found in any trend whether bullish or bearish.
 The breakdown or break out from this pattern goes on to form a new trend.

-As stated above, there are 2 lower highs and 2 higher highs in symmetrical triangle patterns.
-You can connect these points and the lines combine as they extend.
-It forms the shape of a triangle that’s symmetrical hence its name.
+There are 2 lower highs and 2 higher highs in symmetrical triangle patterns; connect these points and the lines combine as they extend.
+Pattern got its name due to the fact the pattern forms the shape of a triangle that is symmetrical.

 A symmetrical triangle can mark a trend reversal but more often than not they mark a current trend continuation when stock trading.
 No matter what the pattern, reversal or continuation, the direction of the next major moves requires a valid breakout.

 There are other triangle patterns such as the ascending triangle and descending triangle patterns.
 The difference that sets symmetrical triangles apart from the others are that the upper and lower trend lines slope towards the center point.

 Symmetrical triangle chart patterns mostly confirm continuation.
 In order for this to happen an established trend should already exist; trend should be at least a few months old.
 Symmetrical patterns form during a consolidation period; then the breakout happens.
 Important to remember; patterns can break down instead of doing what they are supposed to do.

 2 points are needed to form a trend line and 2 points are needed to form a symmetrical triangle.
 Therefore, a total of 4 points are required to make a symmetrical triangle pattern.

 The second high should be lower than the first to make the upper line head down.
 The second low should be higher than the first; which makes the lower line go up.
 The ideal pattern would have 6 points with 3 on each side before the breakout occurs.